 Reputation management matters, but it's complex.
 This guide will help you navigate the world of reputation strategy in the online environment.

-Online reputation — that intangible asset, that electronic chimera — is hard to assess let alone fix.
+Online reputation — that intangible asset, that electronic chimera — is hard to assess, let alone fix.
 And when it comes right down to the exact techniques to repair a reputation, many CMOs, publicists, or executives are downright nonplussed.

 Building materials of an online reputation

-In order to understand how to build a reputation, you must first know your building materials.
+To understand how to build a reputation, you must first know your building materials.
 In the field of online reputation management, there are three main building materials — earned, paid, and owned content.

 Note: I’ve used the word “content” to describe each of these three.
 The word “media” is also interchangeable.